Yes it does

 How it works

 A fine probe is inserted into the hair follicle and a current applied through the probe to destroy each individual hair.
 The hair is then removed from the follicle.
 In most instances the hair will be removed permanently after one treatment, though some hair may require further treatment.

 Electrolysis Works uses the latest PicoFlash and Synchro thermolysis flash technology.
 Each application of current is applied quickly (thousandths of a second) resulting in greater comfort for you and quicker treatment times.

 What does it feel like?
 Does it hurt?

-Electrolysis Works uses the the Apilus Platinum Pure electro epilator which clients find much more comfortable than other epilators on the market.
+Electrolysis Works uses the the 27MHz Apilus Platinum Pure electro epilator which clients find much more comfortable than many other epilators in the market.

 We treat each follicle using flash thermolysis, which can be felt through a short, sharp sensation.
 Some areas will be more sensitive than others.
 The treatment of each follicle is much faster with thermolysis than galvanic electrolysis.
 Many clients even fall asleep during long treatments.

 How is electroysis different from laser or IPL?

 Laser and IPL can only offer a permanent reduction of hair.
 Laser and IPL are also limited to the treatment of certain skin types and hair colours.
 Laser and IPL treat hairs using a device that moves across the skin and treats several hairs and follicles at once using light.
 Electrolysis uses a probe to deliver electrical current or heat to each individual follicle and hair.

 Which areas can be treated?